10 Operations and Analytics

 }

 The exponential line isn’t the best fit.
 Plus, if you select random numbers for frequency and plug them into our equation the simulated distribution won’t approximate our data very well.
-So let’s simulate some results using our polynomial fit.
+Let’s simulate some results using our polynomial fit.

-We can write a function that will spit out a new value based on our polynomial model.
+We can write a function that will spit-out a new value based on our polynomial model.
+Remember, don’t use a fifth degree polynomial.
+This is just for demonstration.

 #-----------------------------------------------------------------